zenml-io/zenml/docs/book/user-guide/llmops-guide/finetuning-llms/finetuning-with-accelerate.md

 parameters and measuring whether these updates are actually doing what you think they will.

-Most of the work of iterating to see how well a finetuned LLM can address your use case will happen using the step by step guide and notebook.
-You'll be figuring out the extent to which the LLM can solve your problem and trying to put some actual numbers to how good you can make it work.
 At a certain point, your mind will start to think beyond the details of what data you use as inputs and what hyperparameters or base models to experiment with.
 At that point you'll start to turn to the following:

 - [better evaluations](./evaluation-for-finetuning.md)
 - [how the model will be served (inference)](./deploying-finetuned-models.md)